4 Mobile Design Hacks for Squarespace

 Example continued:

-Note: This hack works for Squarespace 7.0 and 7.1!
+Note: This Hack Works for Squarespace 7.0 and 7.1!

 This is something that Squarespace tried to do automatically, but I find that sometimes the way Squarespace adapts the fonts for mobile is absolutely fine, but other times the headings are too big, too small, or they have lost specific formatting like letter spacing or the body text is too big or too small.